Your Ultimate Guide to Clare Valley

 Established in 1851, Sevenhill Cellars is without a doubt a must-visit on your trip.
 It’s actually the oldest winery in South Australia’s Clare Valley.
 The winery offers stunning premium table wines which express the unique yet diverse characteristics present in the wine region.
 Set in an old church building, the cellar door building unveils the importance of history, religion and heritage to the wines that you’ll taste.
 To really get a feel for the place, every weekday at 11am there’s a guided tour of the grounds.
 Alternatively, book an appointment for a tour on weekends.

 Drop into Pikes Wines to soak up the beautiful Polish Hill River location.
 Sip on premium wines and sit back and relax on the flawless green lawns.
 If you’re a beer lover, stay on the premises to sample some superb craft beers at Pikes Brewery.
-Grab an icy tasting paddle of beer and a platter of local produce to nibble on whilst you sip.
+Grab an icy-cold tasting paddle of beer and a platter of local produce to nibble on whilst you sip.

 At Paulett Wines, elegance and intensity are the focus.
 Visit the cellar door to witness the forefront of Australian wine.
 The never-ending views of undulating hills found at Paulett Wines will take you away to the European countryside.
 Pop in, even just to soak up the beautiful landscape from the wrap-around deck.

-Discover the many towns of the Clare Valley
+Discover the villages of the Clare Valley

 Other things to do in Clare Valley, include visiting some of the charming towns and villages that make up the countryside region.
 Dotted around the green valley, you’ll come across little townships.
 Each one has great potential for sightseeing, dining and shopping, amongst many other things.
 Meanwhile all the towns have their own unique character full of interesting history.